-The G4 Alliance continues to advocate to the US Government about neglected surgical conditions.
+G4 Alliance launches an advocacy campaign aimed at the US Government around neglected surgical conditions.

-(December) The G4 Alliance semiannual Permanent Council meeting is held in Virginia Beach, USA, generously hosted by Operation Smile.
+(December) G4 Alliance semiannual Permanent Council meeting is held in Virginia Beach, USA, generously hosted by Operation Smile.

-(September) G4 Alliance members and partners contribute to the inclusion of language on essential surgery in the political declaration at the UN High-Level Meeting on Universal Health Coverage, New York, NY, USA.
+(September) G4 Alliance members and partners successfully advocate for the inclusion of language on essential surgery in the political declaration at the UN High-Level Meeting on Universal Health Coverage, New York, USA.